-- Across whole or part fields.
-This measure may be used strategically across slopes and at the bottom of slopes to slow the flow of water and encourage water infiltration.
-The first 2 metres from the centre of a watercourse or field ditch (or for larger watercourses the first 1 metre from the top of the bank into the field) is not eligible for this measure. - On cultivated land that has been arable cropped (this can include maize) for the past 3 or more years. - On land that is adjacent to a watercourse (including ditches) or has high connectivity to a watercourse via a road, track, or any other flow pathway.
+- Across whole or part fields, or to create in-field, cross-slope grass strips.
+This measure may be used strategically across slopes, in field corners and at the bottom of slopes to slow the flow of water and encourage water infiltration. - On cultivated land that has been arable cropped (this can include maize) for the past 3 or more years. - On land that is adjacent to a watercourse (including ditches) or has high connectivity to a watercourse via a road, track, or any other flow pathway.